 - Nicotine: as found in cigarettes, which causes a restriction of blood flow to your gum tissues

-- Other Carcinogens: which are cancer causing chemicals
+- Other Carcinogens: these are cancer-causing chemicals

-How does Vaping effect your Oral Health?
+How does Vaping affect your Oral Health?

 - Excess Bacteria: Excess bacteria are associated with tooth decay, cavities, plaque accumulation and gum disease.